Or that, according to Google, 20% of all mobile searches are also voice searches!?

 Voice (SEO) is different than normal SEO.

 How so?
 And why?

-Whereas, in normal search, you can type “the best coffee Ethiopia“, and Google, thanks to Hummingbird and RankBrain, interpret it as you asking the question “what is the best Ethiopian coffee” and delivers relevant results.
+Whereas, in a normal search, you can type “the best coffee Ethiopia,” and Google, thanks to Hummingbird and RankBrain, interprets it as you asking the question “what is the best Ethiopian coffee” and delivers relevant results.

 With voice search, your speech would be less mechanical and robotic and much more natural sounding.
 So you can actually say:

 “Hey Google, what is the best coffee to drink in Ethiopia“?

 And you’d get a tailored response in return.

 Bottom line: voice search queries resemble everyday talk, and they are not as SEO orientated as we’ve been taught Google wants to see from our pages.
 People search differently when they’re talking as opposed to typing.